Applying

 What are the language requirements?

-A fluent command of written and spoken English is essential.
+- A fluent command of written and spoken English is essential.
 Adherence to this requirement is strict, especially for candidates on one-year courses.
 Students must be able to demonstrate that they are able to communicate in English at a level and in an idiom suitable to the subject.
+More information can be found on the MPhil in POLIS: Admissions page.

 Do I need to submit a GRE/GMAT score as part of the application process?